vertica/VerticaPy/docs/source/contribution_guidelines_code_example.rst

             plotting functions.
         """

-.. important:: For a detailed explaination of how to write doc-strings, please refer to :ref:`contribution_guidelines.code.auto_doc`
+.. important:: For a detailed explanation of how to write doc-strings, please refer to :ref:`contribution_guidelines.code.auto_doc`

 Important: the vDataFrame.get_columns() and vDataFrame.format_colnames() functions are essential for correctly formatting input column names.